yudaitnb/yudaitnb.github.io/_pages/students.md

 I co-lead [the PRG-group](http://prg.is.titech.ac.jp/) alongside [Hidehiko Masuhara](https://prg.is.titech.ac.jp/people/masuhara/) and [Youyou Cong](https://sites.google.com/site/youyoucong212/).
 If you find that our research areas align with your interests, please refer to ["How to Join the Group"](https://prg.is.titech.ac.jp/people/how-to-join/) for further details.

+<b>Notice:</b>
-<b>Note:</b> I do not formally have the authority to supervise students.
+I am not formally authorized to supervise students.
 If you wish to conduct research with me, please contact the two organizers (Hidehiko and Youyou) mentioned above.

 ## Current Students